sambanova/ai-starter-kit/routing/README.md

 # Customizing the starter kit
 You can further customize the starter kit based on the use case.

-## keyword extractor
-1. Load and save to local

-You can load documents from your local path and save keywords to your local path by changing the file_folder and save_filepath to your local path in [src/keyword_extractor.py](./src/keyword_extractor.py)

-2. Customize the keyword extractor method
+## Customize the keyword extractor method

 The [keyword extractor](./src/keyword_extractor.py) provides two methods to extract keywords:

 * Use the [KeyBert](https://github.com/MaartenGr/KeyBERT) library.
 It uses BERT-embeddings and cosine similarity to find the sub-phrases in a document that are the most similar to the document itself.